Category Archives: Spanish Royals

 Isabella’s health had been in decline since the death of her only son Juan, Prince of Asturias in 1497.
 In the fall of 1504, she became quite ill and officially withdrew from government affairs.
 On November 26, 1504, Isabella died at the age of 53 at the Royal Palace in Medina del Campo, Valladolid, Kingdom of Castile, now in Spain.

 In her will, Isabella requested a simple burial at the Monastery of San Francisco in the Alhambra royal complex in Granada.
 She also further stated that she “wanted and commanded” that if Ferdinand “chooses to buried in any church or monastery of any other part or place of my kingdoms, that my body be moved there and buried together.”
-Isabella was first buried, in accordance with her wishes, at the Monastery of San Francisco in the Alhambra royal complex in Granada.
-Her remains were later transferred to the Royal Chapel of Granada which was built after her death.
+In accordance with her wishes, Isabella was first buried at the Monastery of San Francisco in the Alhambra royal complex in Granada.
+Her remains were later transferred to the Royal Chapel of Granada, which was built after her death.

-The coffins of Ferdinand and Isabella resting together in the crypt at the Royal Chapel of Granada; Credit – By Immasureda – Own work, CC BY-SA 3.0 es, https://commons.wikimedia.org/w/index.php?curid=35340150
+The coffins of Ferdinand and Isabella resting together in the crypt at the Royal Chapel of Granada; Credit – Wikipedia by Immasureda – Own work

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.